 That gives you the ability to play around in the futures and outrights markets, betting on more than one golfer to win.
 This limits your risk and improves your chances of winning.
 You just have to make sure not to bet a total amount that’s more than the lowest odds any of your bets will pay.

-Bet on the golf majors online in PA
+Bet on the Golf Majors Online in Pennsylvania

-The PGA Tour revolves around golf’s four major championships: The Masters, PGA Championship, British Open (aka The Open Championship) and US Open, held annually, in that order, in April, May, June and July.
+The PGA Tour revolves around golf’s four major championships: The Masters, PGA Championship, British Open (aka The Open Championship), and US Open.
+The majors are held annually, in that order, in April, May, June and July.

 Check our odds feed above for current futures odds available for all four Majors.